viviandotdev/ObsidianVault/+ Encounters/to-dos.md

+- [ ] create notes for profound guide to writing
 - [ ] create a guides for writing essay
 - [ ] create a guide for reading,
 - [ ] write an essay  with that guide